open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/dashboard/superset/index.md

 - **Host and Port**: URL to the Superset instance.
 - **Username**: Specify the User to connect to Superset.
 It should have enough privileges to read all the metadata.
 - **Password**: Password for Superset.
-- **Database Service Name**: Optionally, add the name of the database service to add lineage.
+- **Provider**: Authentication provider for the Superset service.
+For basic user/password authentication, the default value `db` can be used.
+This parameter is used internally to connect to Superset's REST API.

 <IngestionScheduleAndDeploy />